Research Data Management Institutional Strategy

 Looking Ahead

-Currently we are resourced to assist Tri-Agency funded researchers with the first round of applications requiring DMPs in the Spring of 2022.
-The institutional strategy is a living document and the RDMIC will revisit the strategy based on researcher response and Tri-Agency requirements.
-We will plan for an annual review of Queen’s Institutional Strategy by the RDMIC and the VPR Executive team.
-Should staff be required for assistance, it is possible that additional staff will be hired.
+Currently we are resourced to assist Tri-Agency funded researchers with the first round of applications requiring DMPs in late 2022/early 2023.
+The institutional strategy is a living document and the RDMIC will revisit the strategy as per the Timeline and Activities section above.
+As indicated, we plan for an annual review of Queen’s Institutional Strategy by the RDMIC and the VPR Executive team.

 For more information, please contact: